 By the gram, that means that there are roughly 400 calories and 46 carbs per 100 grams in croissants.

 Croissant prices vary in France.
-I’ve seen some high-end places sell them for 2 plus euros but on average, a croissant in France costs around 1.08 euros.
+I’ve seen some high-end places sell them for 2 plus euros, but a croissant in France costs around 1.08 euros on average.

 Contrary to popular belief, French people don’t always shop at an open-air farmers market or buy their bread and pastries from boulangeries.
 It’s a matter of price and convenience.